Red Hot Chili Peppers: 2005–2007: Stadium Arcadium

 In 2006, the Chili Peppers released their ninth album, Stadium Arcadium.
 Although they initially planned to release a trilogy of albums, they chose to release a 28-track double album.
 It was their first album to debut at number one on the US charts, where it stayed for two weeks, and debuted at number one in the UK and 25 other countries.
 Stadium Arcadium sold over seven million units.
-It won five Grammys: Best Rock Album, Best Rock Song ("Dani California"), Best Rock Performance by a Duo Or Group With Vocal ("Dani California"), Best Boxed Or Special Limited Edition Package, and Best Producer (Rick Rubin).
+It won the Grammys for Best Rock Album and Best Rock Performance by a Duo Or Group With Vocal ("Dani California").

 The first single, "Dani California", was the band's fastest-selling single, debuting on top of the Modern Rock chart in the U.S., peaking at number six on the Billboard Hot 100, and reaching number 2 in the UK.
 "Tell Me Baby", released next, also topped the charts in 2006.
 "Snow (Hey Oh)" was released in late 2006, breaking multiple records by 2007.
 The song became their eleventh number-one single, giving the band a cumulative total of 81 weeks at number one.
 It was also the first time three consecutive singles by the band made it to number one.
 "Desecration Smile" was released internationally in February 2007 and reached number 27 on the UK charts.
 "Hump de Bump" was planned to be the next single for the US, Canada, and Australia only, but due to positive feedback from the music video, it was released as a worldwide single in May 2007.

 The Stadium Arcadium World Tour began in 2006, including several festival dates.
 Frusciante's friend and frequent musical collaborator Josh Klinghoffer joined the touring band, contributing guitar, backing vocals, and keyboards.
-The band was the musical guest for Saturday Night Live, which aired in May 2006 with featured host Tom Hanks.
+The band was a musical guest for Saturday Night Live in May 2006 and Tom Hanks hosted the show.